Damien Escobar: Philanthropy

-In 2007, Escobar founded the Violins Against Violence foundation.
-Escobar also works with the VH1 Save the Music Foundation, UNICEF and Kennedy’s Cause, a charity that benefits children with lymphatic malformation.
-He is also on the Board of Directors for the Jamaica YMCA.
-In 2013, he hosted an event that raised over $50,000 for the Jamaica YMCA.
-In 2014, Escobar performed a rendition of We Shall Overcome in honor of Mike Brown, Trayvon Martin and his friend Sean Bell.
+In 2007, Escobar established the Violins Against Violence foundation, a youth mentorship and music education initiative.
+He has also collaborated on charitable projects with UNICEF, the VH1 Save the Music Foundation, and the Jamaica YMCA board of directors in Queens.
+In November 2014, he released a musical rendition of "We Shall Overcome" dedicated to the memories of Mike Brown, Trayvon Martin and his friend Sean Bell.